Don’t be that person who throws away their monthly bills without reading them.

 1. Prepare Your Documents

-The first thing to do before frantically making a phone call is to have all of your documents, monthly bills and emails ready for reference.
+Before frantically making a phone call, the first thing to do is to have all of your documents, monthly bills, and emails ready for reference.

 2. Make Notes About The Error